aurospire/tablebook/README.md

 };
 ```

-This references the `Revenue` column, specifically the 5th row.
+This references the `Revenue` column, specifically the 5th row - or 6 in A1 addressing.

 ---